Mir 'Ali Mardan Khan, Nuzrat ol-Molk

-Mir Ali Mardan Shah, Nuzrat ol-Molk (1830 – 1897) (Persian: میرعلی مردان شاه، نصرت الملک) was a Timurid prince and the head of the Timurid dynasty in Persia.
+Mir Ali Mardan Shah, Nuzrat ol-Molk (میرعلی مردان شاه، نصرت الملک; 1830 – 1897) was a Timurid prince and the head of the Timurid dynasty in Qajar era Iran.

-A direct descendant of Tamerlane, Nuzrat ol-Mulk played a pivotal role in the political landscape of Persia.
-His notable military achievements included victories against the Turkmens and the Afghans, which led him to gain favor with King Naser al-Din Shah Qajar.
-Impressed by Nuzrat ol-Mulk's prowess and character, the King expressed a desire to welcome him into his family.
-Since he had no unmarried daughters, the King proposed a matrimonial alliance with his brother Rokn ed-Dowleh's daughter, an offer that was accepted.
+A direct descendant of Tamerlane, Nuzrat ol-Mulk played a pivotal role in the political landscape of Iran.
+His notable military achievements included victories against the Turkmens and the Afghans, which led him to gain favor with Naser al-Din Shah Qajar.
+Impressed by Nuzrat ol-Mulk's prowess and character, the Shah expressed a desire to welcome him into his family.
+Since he had no unmarried daughters, the Shah proposed a matrimonial alliance with his brother Rokn ed-Dowleh's daughter, an offer that was accepted.

 In addition, he held the position of governor of Khorasan for many years, demonstrating his lasting influence and leadership in the region.

 Nuzrat ol-Mulk was the eldest son of Amir Qelich Khan of Teymuri.
-Nuzrat ol-Mulk married Ashraf us-Sultana Qajar.
+Nuzrat ol-Mulk married Princess Ashraf us-Sultana Qajar.

 Issue includes Amirteymour Kalali and Nosrat Saltaneh.